parrt/msds692/hw/recommender.md

 Creating a server that has all the appropriate software can be tricky so I have recorded a sequence that works for me.

 The first thing is to launch a server with different software than the simple  Amazon linux we have been using in class.
 We need one that has, for example, `numpy` and friends so let's use an *image* (snapshot of a disk with a bunch of stuff installed) that already has machine learning software installed.
-As of August 2019, the following sequence works.
-Select a t2.medium instance with "*Deep Learning AMI (Ubuntu) Version 24.0 - ami-004852354728c0e51*".
+As of October 2020, the following sequence works.
+Select image  "*AMI ID Deep Learning AMI (Ubuntu 18.04) Version 36.0 (ami-05fbe06ba1b862ef6)*".
 Create a `t2.medium` size computer (in Oregon; it's cheaper)!
-The cost is 0.047 dollars per Hour, which is only 1.12 dollars per day.
+The cost is 0.0464 dollars per Hour, which is only 1.12 dollars per day.

 Here's how I login: